benitomartin/de-ch-weather/README.md

 ## Evaluation Criteria

-The following best practices were implemented:
+The following criteria for the evaluation have been fulfilled:

 - :white_check_mark: **Problem description**: The project is well described and it's clear and understandable
 - :white_check_mark: **Cloud**: The project is developed on the cloud (Google) and IaC tools (Terraform) are used for provisioning the infrastructure